Bobby Wagner: Washington Commanders

 On March 15, 2024, Wagner signed a one-year, $8.5 million contract with the Washington Commanders.
 In Week 4 against the Arizona Cardinals, he surpassed Zach Thomas for fourth most career tackles in NFL history.
 Wagner recorded at least 100 tackles in a season for the 13th consecutive year, trailing London Fletcher for the second-longest streak in NFL history.
 He earned second-team All-Pro honors after recording 132 tackles, which led the team, as well as two sacks, four pass breakups, a forced fumble, and two fumble recoveries.
 Wagner also was named the team's nominee for the Walter Payton NFL Man of the Year Award.
+He was ranked 74th by his fellow players on the NFL Top 100 Players of 2025.

 On March 6, 2025, Wagner signed a one-year contract extension worth $9.5 million.
+On January 4, 2026, during Washington's final regular season game, Wagner recorded five combined tackles to reach 2,000 combined tackles in his career, becoming the third player in NFL history to reach the mark after Ray Lewis and London Fletcher.
+He finished the season with 162 tackles, 4.5 sacks, four pass breakups, and two interceptions.
+He won the 2025 NFL Walter Payton Man of the Year.
+Wagner was ranked 81st by his fellow players on the NFL Top 100 Players of 2026.